What is Metronidazole?

 Active ingredient: Metronidazole

 How to take Metronidazole?

-It is important to take Metronidazole exactly as prescribed by your online GP.
+It is important to take Metronidazole exactly as prescribed by your online Doctor.
 Unless instructed otherwise, a single tablet is taken in the morning and another at night.
 Tablets may be swallowed with a glass of water and should be taken either with, or shortly after a meal.

 You may notice relief from the symptoms of bacterial vaginosis within a short time of beginning your course of treatment.
 Even if the symptoms appear to be gone, it is very important to continue taking all the prescribed pills until the full course is completed.
 If you do not, your BV infection may rapidly return and may be harder to treat.
 You should not drink alcohol during treatment and for 48 hours after your last tablet.

 Our online Doctors generally do not recommend drinking alcohol while taking any prescription medication.
 If you are taking metronidazole, it is very important not to drink any alcohol at all.
 You should also abstain from alcohol for a full 48 hours after you take your last tablet.
 If you combine alcohol with Metronidazole, you will be at risk of unpleasant side effects, including being sick, stomach pains, hot flushes, palpitations and headaches.

 What are the side effects of Metronidazole?